TungstenTransformation/KT_markdown/README.md

 * write scripts to separate .vb files.
 * delete old files if class name changes.
 * only update files if file changed.
 This preserves useful "Date Modified" on files in File System.
-* highlight default OCR profiles with *.
+* highlight default OCR profiles and Formatters with *.
 * Show field info in a table including thresholds.
 ## 1.0.1 (25 July 2023)
 * writes a .md for each class.